yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 #### 3.46 Authorization in the API gateway is configured {#authorization}

-it is recommended using the OpenAPI 3.0 authentication and authorization mechanisms that are standard for {{ api-gw-name }}.
+We recommend using the OpenAPI 3.0 authentication and authorization mechanisms that are standard for {{ api-gw-name }}.
 Currently, you can use authorization via a function and via a JWT.

 * [Authorization via Cloud Functions](../../../api-gateway/concepts/extensions/function-authorizer.md).
 For HTTP request authorization, {{ api-gw-name }} calls the `x-yc-apigateway-authorizer:function` extension.
 Currently these three types are supported: `HTTP Basic`, `HTTP Bearer`, and `API Key`.
 * [Authorization via a JWT](../../../api-gateway/concepts/extensions/jwt-authorizer.md).
 For HTTP request authorization, {{ api-gw-name }} validates a token and verifies its signature using the following supported public keys: address, place, fields, body, time, caching mode, and cache retention period.